-In addition signs are displayed throughout the School providing information on where First Aid boxes are located
+In addition the Principal will ensure that signs are displayed throughout the School providing information on where First Aid boxes are located.

 All members of staff will be made aware of the School's First Aid policy.
 No member of staff should attempt to give First Aid unless they have been trained.